anil614sagar/Apigee-4MV4D-ConcurrentRateLimitPolicy/README.md

 # Apigee-4MV4D-ConcurrentRateLimitPolicy

-This is an example proxy that illustrates how to use Apigee Edge to throttle number of concurrent connection to your API traget server using ConcurrentRateLimitPolicy.
+This is an example proxy that illustrates how to use Apigee Edge to throttle number of concurrent connection to your API target server using ConcurrentRateLimitPolicy.

 ## Example